vtexdocs/help-center-content/docs/announcements/en/subscription-promotions-new-year-new-strategy.md

 author: 5l3eEiSz8MpcppCxcnijGz
 slug: subscription-promotions-new-year-new-strategy
 legacySlug: subscription-promotions-new-year-new-strategy
-announcementImageID: ""
+announcementImageID: ''
-announcementSynopsisEN: Subscription promotions are a practical and intuitive way to attract customers and build customer loyalty.
+announcementSynopsisEN: 'Subscription promotions are a practical and intuitive way to attract customers and build customer loyalty.'
 ---

 Subscription promotions are a practical and intuitive way to attract customers and build customer loyalty with the advantages of recurring subscription and discounts for specific profiles.